lucylai96/lucylai96.github.io/museum.md

 **Sweet memories Ethan & Lucy’s friendship in Boston.** It’s funny to see in retrospect how “date-y” their hangouts had always been...Notice Lucy’s hand position in the photo of them on Ethan’s D1 boat cruise.
 What about Ethan’s hand-drawn birthday card to Lucy?
 Ah, what a romantic.

 #### Exhibit I
-**May 14, 2019, Ethan spontaneously asks Lucy to bike to Middlesex Fells Reservation.** As Lucy biked behind Ethan, she wondered what it’d be like to join Ethan in the adventure of life.
-At Middlesex Fells, they had a pseudo-picnic date.
+**May 14, 2019, Ethan spontaneously asks Lucy to bike to Middlesex Fells Reservation.** Lucy thought they were going to die when Ethan led them onto a highway with a lot of fast cars.
+But at the same time she As Lucy biked behind Ethan, a thought crossed her mind--she wondered what it’d be like to join Ethan in the thrilling adventure of life.
+However, she At Middlesex Fells, they had a pseudo-picnic date.

 #### Exhibit J
 **Lucy buys Ethan birthday tickets to see Daniel Caesar.** Ethan once again wondered what Lucy’s intentions were, looking this hot and taking him out to a concert.
 Daniel Caesar’s “Best Part” now has a special place in their relationship.